cpbotha/braindump4000/README.md

 ### Why is this README markdown and not org?

-github's org mode support does not seem to include a way to specify image display size.
+It started as an org-file, but then I ran into github's org mode support not including a way to specify image display size.
 See e.g. https://stackoverflow.com/questions/54926052/github-org-mode-html-export-image-resizing